 They have additional tips for how to make your manuscript stand out here.
 To visit Avon Romances main page go here.
-To learn more about the editors that work there and their personal preferences go here.
+To learn more about the editors that work there, and their personal preferences, go here.
+Currently the US imprint of Avon Impulse is closed to new submissions, but the UK imprint is not.
+They are open to international submissions and you can learn more here.